 Food Grade is Antibacterial

 This is an important property because food needs to be free from bacteria.
-The best 304 stainless steel tube is composed of chromium which gives it that outer shiny coat.
+The best 304 tubes of stainless steel are composed of chromium which gives it that outer shiny coat.
 This is not just to make it look good, it also ensures that bacteria do not have a healthy place to breed.
 That smooth surface cannot harbor pockets for bacteria to breed.
 It also makes it easy to wash and disinfect with less effort than you would need to clean plastic or wood.
 If for example, you have liquid running through the pipes in a factory, to clean them, you can simply flash them and any residue will be washed out.

 It can Withstand High Temperature